20 Sleepover Games for next Pajama Party

 Never Have I Ever (PG Version)

 This one is awesome for giggles and learning fun little secrets about your friend.
-Sit in a circle and each person says something like, “Never have I ever eaten a bug,” or “Never have I ever stayed up past midnight.”
+Everyone sit in a circle and each person says something like, “Never have I ever eaten a bug,” or “Never have I ever stayed up past midnight.”
 If someone has done it, they raise a hand or take a piece of popcorn.
 It’s funny to hear the stories that pop up.
-Keep it friendly and silly, and you’ll all be laughing in no time.
+Keep it friendly and silly.

 M.A.S.H.

-Total throwback, and still so fun!
-All you need is paper and a pencil.
+To play this, all you need is paper and a pencil.
 One person writes down “M.A.S.H.”
-(Mansion, Apartment, Shack, House), and then you fill in categories like who you’ll marry, what car you’ll drive, what job you’ll have, etc. Then someone picks a number, and you start crossing off until only one option is left in each category.
-Once, when it was played at one of the Pajama party a girl “ended up” living in a shack with a pet llama and driving an ice cream truck, it was hilarious.
+(Mansion, Apartment, Shack, House), and then fill in categories like who you’ll marry, what car you’ll drive, what job you’ll have, etc. Then someone picks a number, and you start crossing off until only one option is left in each category.
+Once, when it was played at one of the Pajama party, a girl “ended up” living in a shack with a pet llama and driving an ice cream truck; it was hilarious.

 Emoji Storytelling

 This one’s great if you have a phone or tablet handy.
-Picks 4–5 random emojis (you can even let the phone suggest them), and then you have to make up a story using those emojis.
-For example, if the emojis are a frog, a taco, a backpack, and a wizard, the story might be about a frog who eats tacos with a wizard on a school trip.
+Pick 4–5 random emojis (you can even let the phone suggest them), and then you have to make up a story using those emojis.
+For example, if the emojis are a frog, a taco, a backpack, and a wizard, the story can be about a frog who eats tacos with a wizard on a school trip.
 The stories can be funny, spooky, or just weird.
-Kids enjoy hearing wild stories their friends come up with.
+Everyone gets creative and imaginative.
+You will be surprised by their stories, and others enjoy hearing wild stories their friends come up with.

 Guess the Sound